Last updated on December 17 2021

-In short, the best portable chemical toilets to use are the ones that actually work, are sensitive to the environment where possible and won’t affect your warranty.
+In short, the best portable toilet chemicals to use are the ones that actually work, are sensitive to the environment where possible and won’t affect your warranty.

-Let’s show you how to choose the best chemicals for your portable toilet.
+We discuss the best chemicals for your portable toilet below.

 Read more: Why you should buy a portable toilet